Acupressure Points for Back Pain – Important Tips

 Acupressure Points for Mid-Back Pain Relief

-The truth is that when you search for middle back acupoints on the internet, you seem to get lower or upper back points.
+When you search for middle back acupoints on the internet, you often find references to lower or upper back points.
 Luckily, we are here to help with the following acupoints.
-Using one or more of these acupressure points with your free hand is useful.
+It is helpful to use one or more of these acupressure points with your free hand.

 UB20 Acupressure Point

-Pi Shu is useful for more than mid-back pain and helps with vomiting, indigestion, abdominal bloating, and more.
+Pi Shu is useful for more than mid-back pain.
+It also helps alleviate symptoms of vomiting, indigestion, abdominal bloating, and other related issues.

 Location of UB20